I am traveling to Morocco in January with my wife and daughter. Any suggestions on what to do or where to stay in Casablanca and Marrakesh?

 There are tour minibuses that operate out of Agadir and maybe there could be a good base to start out from.
 Flights to Agadir are reasonable, usually around £150rtn, you could pay more but you don't need to and there are good deals to be had in some of the hotels around the beach area.
 If you'e a foody, then the best food will always be away from the cities and in the more rural areas in, fact generally the more rural, the better the food.

 Always haggle prices and always be clear on the price of things and be sure that you have agreed the price of your taxi before the journey starts.
 If you hire a car beware of speed traps and on the spot fines.
-If this does happen you can negotiate with the police on the amount of the fine, I would suggest opening negotiations with not more than £10. (cont almost 5 years ago
+If this does happen you can negotiate with the police on the amount of the fine, I would suggest opening negotiations with not more than £10. (cont over 5 years ago

 (continued).
 Don't be worried by any authorities in Morocco, be polite but be firm with them.
 They tend to have a very officious way about them but really are pussycats.

 Travelling in January? right.
 This would be a great time if you choose properly where to stay in Morocco.
 Casablanca and Marrakech are better known Morocco cities, but it is not a must see!
 Marrakech is almost on your way if you want to see the different places in Morocco.
 You may land in Fez, Marrakech or Casablanca since they have the main Morocco airports.
 Then you move down to the South where it gets warmer.
 Beautiful sun adn perfect weather.
 I recommend to take a tour to Desert Sahara of Erg Chebbi and have some days in Agadir if you are looking to escape from the home cold winter.
 In the Mountains it gets cold, and only recommened if you want to Ski.
 So your Morocco vaction focus on the Southern part of Morocco and it ranges from cities, desert, beaches.
 If you have anything specific post it here.
-Have a wonderful vacaction. almost 5 years ago
+Have a wonderful vacaction. about 5 years ago